Savannah DeMelo: International career

 DeMelo delayed her start at USC to play for the United States in the 2016 U-20 Women's World Cup.
 She also played in the 2018 U-20 Women's World Cup, scoring four goals, and helped the U.S. win the 2015 CONCACAF Women's U-20 Championship in Honduras.

-In September and October 2022, DeMelo received her first call-ups to the U.S. Women's National Team but did not feature.
+In September and October 2022, DeMelo received her first call-ups to the U.S. senior national team for friendlies against Nigeria, England, and Spain, but did not see any playing time.

+On June 21, 2023, DeMelo was named to the U.S. squad for the 2023 FIFA Women's World Cup in Australia and New Zealand, becoming the third player to ever make a U.S. World Cup roster without previously earning a cap.
+She received her first cap coming on as a second half sub during the team's send-off match against Wales.
+At the World Cup, DeMelo was in the starting lineup for the team's first two group stage matches, a 3–0 win against Vietnam and a 1–1 tie to the Netherlands.